juvalen/mb-checker/DOCKER.md

 ## Sample screen dump

 Here scripts are used to remove URLs returning 30., 404 & 406 codes.
-First `scanJSON.py` launches parallel head requests to bookmarked sites.
-Next `buildJSON.py` builds the json structure of the bookmark file and generates a replacement of original bookmark file filtered specified return codes (30., 404 & 406 in this example)
+First `scanjson` launches parallel head requests to bookmarked sites.
+Next `buildjson` builds the json structure of the bookmark file and generates a replacement of original bookmark file filtered specified return codes (30., 404 & 406 in this example)

 ```
 $ docker run --rm -v $(pwd)/work_dir:/app/work_dir solarix/scanjson